pgstef/check_pgbackrest/test/README.md

 This `Vagrantfile` is bootstrapping 3 possible test cases:

-### 1. pgBackRest configured to backup and archive locally
+### 1. pgBackRest configured to backup and archive on a CIFS mount

   * `icinga-srv` executes check_pgbackrest by ssh with Icinga 2;
   * `pgsql-srv` hosting a pgsql cluster with pgBackRest installed;
-  * `backup-srv` not used, clean pgsql cluster running on it.
+  * `backup-srv` hosting the CIFS share.

-Backups and archiving are done locally on `pgsql-srv`.
+Backups and archiving are done locally on `pgsql-srv` on the CIFS mount point.

 ### 2. pgBackRest configured to backup and archive remotely